kinoute/Hack-HP-EliteBook-850-G5/README.md

 * A desktop [Hackintosh](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400) at home with a i5-8400 and a Gigabyte Z370-HD3P ;
 * A Dell Latitude E6430 [Hackintosh](https://github.com/kinoute/Hack-Dell-Latitude-E6430) I was given at work.

-I had the change to put my hands on a nice HP EliteBook 850 G5 Laptop and couldn't resist, again, to install macOS on it.
+I had the chance to put my hands on a nice HP EliteBook 850 G5 Laptop and couldn't resist, again, to install macOS on it.

 ## Laptop Specs